The King of Fighters: Printed adaptations

-During 1995 Tatsuya Shingyoji wrote a manga adaptation of The King of Fighters '94.
-It was serialized in Monthly Shōnen Ace published by Kadokawa Shoten and collected into four tankōbon volumes.
-They were released from February 10, 1995, to December 1996.
-There is also a spin-off manga story based on the adventures of the characters from The King of Fighters '96 centered around Kyo and Iori's rivalry entitled The King of Fighters: Kyo.
-It was written by Masato Natsumoto and published by Kodansha in two tankōbon volumes in 1997.
-Ryo Takamisaki also developed another adaptation from KOF '96 which Shinseisha published in three tankōbon compilations from June 1996 to February 1998.
+Multiple manga adaptation of The King of Fighters. have been written.
 Akihiko Ureshino also wrote multiple novelizations based on the games with different artists contributing to each installment.
+A light novel series Iori Yagami's Isekai Mu'sou by Nobuhiko Tenkawa which debuted in July 2019.
+The art was done by Eisuke Ogura.
+Centered after the events of KOF '97, Iori finds himself into another world.

 A manhua adaptation of KOF titled The King of Fighters: Zillion was created by Andy Seto.
 Hong Kong artists Wing Yang and King Tung produced further manhua for the games, beginning with The King of Fighters 2001 through 2003 along with the Maximum Impact series.
 Both authors also made a sequel, The King of Fighters 03: Xenon Zero (拳皇 XENON ZERO), to conclude the 2003 tournament.
 ComicsOne licensed the series with its first volume tying in with the release of a new video game and kept publishing it after their transition to DrMaster.
 They were published in five issues of 128 pages from May 25, 2005, to June 26, 2008.
 Another manhua series is King of Fighters RX Project '00 (拳皇RX) in three volumes that was officially sponsored by SNK-Playmore Hong Kong.
 The NESTS saga version was illustrated by Ricky, and covers the fight against NESTS primarily focused on the 2000 tournament.

-The King of Fighters: A New Beginning is a shōnen manga authored by Kyōtarō Azuma.
-It is based on the events of The King of Fighters XIV.
-The series was serialized in Kodansha's Magazine Pocket since January 2018, ending in August 2020.
-Seven Seas Entertainment licensed the manga for a North American release with the first volume released in March 2020. light novel series Iori Yagami's Isekai Mu'sou by Nobuhiko Tenkawa which debuted in July 2019.
-The art was done by Eisuke Ogura.
-Centered after the events of KOF '97, Iori finds himself into another world.